elliottslaughter/amd-gpu-test/README.md

       * Work group size is currently hard-coded.
   * `device_kernel_module`: Works with the following workarounds:
       * Work group size is currently hard-coded.
+  * `local_memory`: Works with the following workarounds:
+      * Work group size is currently hard-coded.
+      * Grid size is currently hard-coded.

 # Crusher Quickstart